 - Identify opportunities for PHE integration at the policy and programmatic levels

-Thank you to Kathleen Mogelgaard, who authored the first edition of this course back in November 2007, and thank you to those who reviewed that course: Kristen Patterson/SanteNet Fianarantsoa, Mary Riley/USAID, Fred Rosensweig/TRG Inc., Jim Shelton/USAID, and Scott Tobias/ARD Inc.
+Thank you to Kathleen Mogelgaard, who authored the first edition of this course back in November 2007, and thank you to those who reviewed that course: Kristen Patterson/SanteNet Fianarantsoa, Mary Riley/USAID, Fred Rosensweig/TRG Inc., Jim Shelton/USAID, and Scott Tobias/ARD Inc. The Spanish and French versions of the course were published in Janurary 2018.

 The course authors and course manager of this updated version would like to thank the following individuals for their helpful insights into the development of this course: